antonkazmerchuk/poly-expander/README.md

 poly-expander
 =============

-poly-expander is intended to expand polynomials. but now he can only expand simple multiplication terms, however deep they are nested :(
+poly-expander is intended to expand polynomials. it can work with multiplicative forms and additive forms, however deep they are nested